 Cross-class validation functions accept these parameters:

 Validation functions must return None if the validation rule passes, and an error string if the validation rule fails.
+For table and list fields, you can use cell-level validation to flag specific cell ranges as invalid.

 For additional guidance about custom functions, see Writing custom functions.